 - Overclocking performance can feel a bit lacking

 Graphics: Radeon RX Vega 11 | Cores: 4 | Threads: 8 | Base Clock: 3.6 GHz | Turbo Clock: 3.9 GHz | Socket: AM4 | Graphics Core Clock Speed: 1250 MHz

 Next up on our list is the Ryzen 5 2400G which is surely going to ring some bells.
 The Ryzen 5 2400G and the Ryzen 5 3400G have quite similar performance metrics.
 In fact, the Ryzen 5 3400G builds upon the 2400G and offers some additional benefits.
 However, their graphical prowess remains somewhat similar.
 The Ryzen 5 2400G was responsible for redefining what it meant for CPUs to have integrated graphics.
-A single-chip taking on the role of both the CPU and the GPU meant a great deal for budget PC builders.

 Like the previously mentioned CPU, the Ryzen 5 2400G also has an AM4 socket and will need motherboards that are compatible with that.
 It is manufactured on 14nm technology and has 4 cores and 8 threads.
 The Ryzen 5 2400G has a base clock of 3.6GHz and a turbo clock of 3.9GHz.
 This CPU improves upon the supported memory and has support for DDR4 2933 memory which allows for even better memory overclocking capabilities.
 Unlike the Ryzen 5 3400G though, it doesn’t have a dedicated high functioning cooler.